 Alcohol addiction and abuse affect more than the individual.
 If your husband has a drinking problem, it’s normal to feel frustrated, concerned, and exhausted.

-If you’re suffering as a result of your husband’s drinking problem and find it hard to manage, you may like to try couples therapy – especially if your own drinking habits are healthy.
+If you’re suffering as a result of your husband’s drinking problem and find it hard to manage, you may like to try couples therapy – especially if your drinking habits are healthy.
 Couples therapy can provide a safe space to resolve conflicts between married couples while helping to build a supportive relationship that encourages addiction recovery.

 In general, couples therapy has three main aims: